-You probably already know how to sew on a button, (we’ll cover that right now if you don’t), but do you need a thread shank on yours?
+You probably already know how to sew on a button, (we’ll cover that in this post if you don’t), but do you need a thread shank on your button?

 Let’s talk about that.

 Some buttons come with a built in shank.
 It is usually a metal loop or a molded plastic piece on the underside of a button.